-Panic Attack is the feeling of sudden and intense anxiety, fear and panic.
+A panic attack is the feeling of sudden and intense anxiety, fear and panic.
 The condition is twice as likely to occur in women than in men.
 As these attacks are spontaneous, individuals often become preoccupied with the fear that they may occur again, at any time.
 The symptoms include trembling, disorientation, nausea, rapid and irregular heartbeats, dry mouth, breathlessness, sweating and dizziness.
 Most panic attacks can last anywhere between 5 minutes to half an hour.
 Thus, interfering with many aspects of personal life causing them to avoid work, school or situations where they fear a panic attack may occur.
-People are often embarrassed to share what they experience, distancing themselves from family and friends who could actually provide them support.
+People are often embarrassed to share what they experience, distancing themselves from family and friends who could support them.

 It’s important to confront your fears and not let panic attacks control you.
 Here are a few tips to help cope with a panic attack –

 Understanding what is happening in your body, is the first step in overcoming the panic attack symptoms.
 Gather knowledge and work on the factors that may trigger an attack.
 In a panic attack, anxiety which is the body’s “fight or flight” response to uncertainty or trouble is misinterpreted as being the dangerous giving rise to the barrage of symptoms.
 Although these symptoms may seem as if you are dying or having a heart attack, it’s completely harmless.

 Relaxation techniques help to calm the body, relaxes the muscles and aids in thinking more rationally.
 These also halt the production of stress hormones likes adrenaline.
 Relaxation methods include calm breathing and deep muscle relaxation.